nt-williams/cabinets/README.md

 #> Restarting R session...
 ```

-The cabinet is now created and doesn't have to be redfined in future R sessions.
+The cabinet is now created and doesn't have to be redefined in future R sessions.
 To examine the cabinet we just call it.

 ``` r
 .contract_x